pulpgrinder/Fronkensteen/bales-src/app/html-doc.md

 ```

-maps in a straightforward fashion to:
+maps in a direct fashion to:

 ```
 (% "#test-div" "html" "New Text")